Coronary Artery Calcium Scoring

 What does a CAC CT scan show ?

 If your calcium grading is high, your chance of a heart attack or stroke is increased, and the higher your calcium, the higher your risk over the next 5-10 years.
+However, a high calcium score does not mean that you will have a heart attack, it simply indicates a higher likelihood compared to someone with a low calcium score.

-Adelaide MRI © 2024 All rights reserved.
+Adelaide MRI © 2025 All rights reserved.